Clerking for a judge is a great first step after law school because:

 Judicial Clerkship Panel

-During our annual judicial clerkship panel Justice Lillehaug (Minnesota Supreme Court), Judge Johnson (Minnesota Court of Appeals), and Judge Kappelhoff (Fourth Judicial District Court) discussed their work and what they look for in a judicial law clerk.
+During our annual judicial clerkship panel Justice Lillehaug (Minnesota Supreme Court), Judge Halbrooks (Minnesota Court of Appeals), and Judge Browne (Fourth Judicial District Court) discussed their work and what they look for in a judicial law clerk.

 Find profiles of judges on the following pages: